walterdejong/synctool/doc/chapter3.md

 3.7 Logging
 -----------
-When using option `--fix` to apply changes, synctool logs the made changes to a file on the master node -- by default, `/var/log/synctool.log`.
+When using option `--fix` to apply changes, synctool logs the made changes to syslog on the master node.
-If you don't want any logging, you can disable it by logging to `/dev/null`:
+If you don't want any logging, you can disable it in `synctool.conf`:

-    logfile /dev/null
+    syslogging no

-Mind that when you change the `logfile` setting, you should also have a look at `/etc/logrotate.d/`.
-During setup, a `logrotate` config file will be put in place to rotate `/var/log/synctool.log` on a regular basis.
+When you do use syslogging, you may want to split off the synctool messages to a separate file like `/var/log/synctool.log`.
+Please see your `syslogd` manual on how to do this.
+In the `contrib/` directory in the synctool source, you will find a `logrotate` config file for rotating the log on a regular basis.

 3.8 About symbolic links